 The strategy needs to have exact, systematic and testable rules – otherwise there won´t be a verifiable historical performance record to evaluate.
 Many strategies you can read about are hard to quantify and many don´t produce any positive returns in real life – all of those are disqualified.
 Most specific technical patterns and indicators fall into this category for me – I only trust solid concepts.

 I separate the strategy into the basic concept and the details of implementation.
-Most viable strategies boil down to one of quite few basic concepts, for example trend following, harvesting different risk premia, factors etc. and this basic concept needs to be sound – everything else is secondary.
+Most viable strategies boil down to one of quite few solid basic concepts, for example trend following, harvesting different risk premia, factors etc. and this basic concept needs to be sound – everything else is secondary.

 I search for several different sources analyzing the historical returns of the ideas´s basic premise and the reason for its existence.
 To judge the quality of the source, I use rules of thumb: a peer reviewed Ph.D. thesis counts higher than a day trader´s twitter feed.
-A paper put out by one of the most successful hedge funds is more practical than that of a pure academic, because it shows that there is knowledge of practical implementation of ideas (because they are my highest ranked sources, you will find many links to resources written by successful practitioners with an academic background throughout my blog).
+A paper put out by one of the most successful hedge funds is more practical than that of a pure academic, because it shows that there is knowledge of practical implementation of ideas (because these are my highest ranked sources, you will find many links to resources written by successful practitioners with an academic background throughout the blog).

-There is even a book, that is a comprehensive catalogue of the basic sources of return that underly the majority of the strategies I use in my portfolio: „Expected Returns“ by Antti Ilmanen.
+There is even a book, that essentially is a comprehensive catalogue of the basic sources of return that underly the majority of the strategies I use in my portfolio: „Expected Returns“ by Antti Ilmanen.

 Uncertainty is everywhere.

-While it is by no means certain that a strategy, a factor or a simple risk premium for which we have risk-adjusted return data for say 50 years, will have the same Sharpe ratio over the next 50 years, we can be quite certain, that it will vary widely on its way there.
+While it is by no means certain that a strategy, a factor or a simple risk premium for which we have risk-adjusted return data for, say, 50 years, will have the same Sharpe ratio over the next 50 years, we can be quite certain, that it will vary widely on its way there.
 50 years or even a decade are not investment horizons one can deal with while they unfold in real time – emotionally we have to deal with much shorter time frames, even if our goal is to follow a long term path.

 Trusting in numbers too much, leads to a sense of false precision – investing is not a science.
 Data is useless without common sense – as Warren Buffett has famously said, “I would rather be approximately right than precisely wrong.”

-All in all, I don´t think the exact methodology used makes a difference that can be known in advance.
+All in all, I don´t think the exact methodology one uses makes a difference that can be known in advance.
 More important is sticking to the basic principles of robustness and simplicity.
 The strategy should work over many different markets and asset classes and use very few parameters, that work over a wide range of values.
 For example a trend following system can use different entry concepts like moving averages, breakouts or simply the price difference to a specific point in time applied to all assets – all of these methods will catch the trend with a similar result and show similar characteristics, which is the sign of a robust strategy.
 Simply choose the method that intuitively makes most sense to you, that you trust most, so that you are most likely to stick with it.
 Don´t optimize, but select a parameter in the middle of the range that has worked historically or diversify over different parameters and time frames.

 Before putting money into a strategy, I try to visualize the emotional impact on myself by backtesting trade by trade by hand, living through an approximation of the real trading experience – a low tech dumbing down of the idea to approximate practical implementation.